bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-6.md

 <aside>

-**Discussion question**
-How might these various file types and data collection and storage methods introduce bias?
+**Consider this:** How might these various file types and data collection and storage methods introduce bias?

 </aside>